rschwebel/aetherscale/README.md

 Each VM is booted from a base image, which has to be created in advance.
 This means that at first you have to create a base image.
-Download an installation ISO for your favourite Linux distribution and install it to a qcow2 file with the following command, following the installation instruction inside the started QEMU VM.
+Download an installation ISO for your favourite Linux distribution and install it to a qcow2 file with the following commands, following the installation instruction inside the started QEMU VM.

 ```bash